davebland/the-s3-log-analyser/README.md

 ### User Stories

-1. The purpose of the application is clear.
+1. As a new user, the purpose of the application is clear.
 2. The user interface is intuitive enough that an IT literate user with knowledge of AWS can use it without looking at the help documentation.
-3. A user who is unsure what credentials are required can find links to relevant tutorials in the help modal.
+3. A user can use the help button to bring up instructions on how to use the app.
 4. The charts & tables are relevant to the purpose of presenting the data.
 5. Where data values are missing in the log files, these are presented gracefully on the charts.
 6. If a S3 bucket doesn't contain correctly formatted log files the application fails gracefully with a relevant error message.